DIY Vitamin C Serum supports aging skin to keep it looking fresh. Vitamin C lightens dark spots and reduces fine lines and wrinkles!!

 Let's get to the recipe!

-Remember, this DIY Vitamin C Serum can be used along with this DIY Hyaluronic Acid Serum Recipe for even better results.
+Remember, this DIY Vitamin C Serum can be used along with this DIY Hyaluronic Acid Serum Recipe or add Niacinamide into your routine for even better results.
+If you're looking for something to target your eyes, then give this uplifting eye serum a try!

 - Combine your distilled water and Dermosoft 1388 Eco in a glass beaker and mix until incorporated.